yp87/leaf2mqtt/README.md

 This **will not** work for older "original-shape" LEAFs.
 Don't waste any time trying.

 You must have a working MQTT server on your LAN that is not password-protected.
 The container uses `mosquitto` for publishing its data.
-I use this for interfacing with Home Assistant (running on a Synology NAS, hence the Docker container approach) via MQTT sensors: see `leaf.yaml` for examples.
+I use this for interfacing with Home Assistant (running on a Synology NAS, hence the Docker container approach) via MQTT sensors: see `leaf.yaml` for examples (and replace the MY_VIN with your VIN from the MQTT messages once you have the steps below working!).

 You must also have a working Docker installation, and be comfortable building images and running them as containers.